Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Relation to geometry

 If $\tilde{\fM}$ is smooth, then $\mathcal{\hat Q}_\mu$ is a vector bundle since it is a summand of an Azumaya algebra.
 By Lemma \ref{lem:Q-rank}, it is thus of rank $\#W$.

 Since these algebras are Azumaya, this shows that their degree is no more than $\# W$, and if this bound is achieved, then they split.
-Since $e_\mu$ give $p^{\operatorname{rank}(G)}$ idempotents summing to the identity, and the total degree is $\# W\cdot p^{\operatorname{rank}(G)}$, this is only possible if the degree of each algebra is $\#W$.
+Since the idempotents $p^{\operatorname{rank}(G)}$ of the form $e_\mu$ sum to the identity, and the total degree is $\# W\cdot p^{\operatorname{rank}(G)}$, this is only possible if the degree of each algebra is $\#W$.
 This shows the desired splitting. \end{proof}

-\begin{corollary} The vector bundle $\hat{\mathcal{Q}}\cong \bigoplus\glslink{hcQ}{ \hat{\mathcal{Q}}_\mu}$ is a splitting bundle for the Azumaya algebra $\glslink{hatIsalg}{\hat{\Isalg}_\phi}$.
+\begin{corollary} The vector bundle $\hat{\mathcal{Q}}\cong \bigoplus { \hat{\mathcal{Q}}_\mu}$ is a splitting bundle for the Azumaya algebra $ {\hat{\Isalg}_\phi}$.

 There is a fully faithful functor from $\widehat{\mathscr{A}}_{\mathbb{F}_p}$ to the category of $\Coh^{\ell \!f}(\hat{\fM})$ of locally free coherent sheaves on $\hat{\fM}$ sending $\mu\mapsto \hat{\mathcal{Q}}_\mu$. \end{corollary}